Ferranti Sirius: Neuron

 One group working on the magnetic amplifier design was Gordon Scarrott's team at Ferranti R&D labs in West Gorton, Manchester.
 This team had a longstanding partnership with Manchester University, after commercializing the Manchester Mark 1 and several follow-on designs.

-As the prices of transistors dropped, Ken Johnson, an engineer at the lab, proposed a new type of transistor-based logic that followed the same conventions as the magnetic amplifiers, namely that binary logic was based on well known currents instead of voltages.
+As the prices of transistors dropped, Ken Johnson, an engineer at the lab, proposed a new type of transistor-based logic that followed the same conventions as the magnetic amplifiers, namely that binary logic was based on current levels instead of voltages.
 Like the magnetic amplifiers, Johnson's design could be used to control several different inputs.
 Better yet, the system often required only one transistor per logic element, whereas conventional voltage-based logic often required two or more.
 Although transistors were falling in price they were still expensive, so a machine based on Johnson's design might offer similar performance at a much lower price.
 He dubbed the concept "Neuron" due to its resemblance to the neurons in the brain.